amygdala/tensorflow-workshop/INSTALL.md

 (These steps are not necessary if you have already completed the instructions for running the Docker image.)

 We highly recommend that you use a virtual environment for your TensorFlow installation rather than a direct install onto your machine.
 The instructions below walk you thorough a `conda` install, but a `virtualenv` environment should work as well.
-The instructions specify using `conda` with Python 3, but Python 2.7 should also work.
+The instructions specify using Python 3, but Python 2.7 is also okay.

 ### Install Conda + Python 3 to use as your local virtual environment